Société Générale: 20th century

-By 1913, Société Générale had 122,000 shareholders.
+On 21 December 1911, the illegalist anarchist Bonnot Gang attacked Ernest Caby, a Société Générale courier responsible for transporting daily funds to the rue Ordener agency in Paris.
+In search of money, Raymond Callemin and Octave Garnier shot him down, stole the money he was carrying, and then fled with Jules Bonnot in a stolen luxury car.
+This attack, known as the Ordener attack, was the gang's first robbery and the first motorized bank heist in history.By 1913, Société Générale had 122,000 shareholders.
 The war years were difficult and had serious consequences with the loss of Russian business.
 However, during the 1920s Société Générale became France's leading bank: its network had grown sharply since the 1890s, with a huge number of branches and seasonal offices allowing in-depth penetration of the provincial market (260 seasonal offices in 1910 and 864 in 1930).

 The number of sales outlets rose from 1,005 in 1913 to 1,457 in 1933 (including those operated by Sogenal).

 Thanks also to the dynamism of supervisory and management staff at head office and in the branch offices it moved ahead of Crédit Lyonnais (in terms of deposits collected and loans distributed) between 1921 and 1928.
 To satisfy the requirements of investing companies, Société Générale created a subsidiary, Calif, specialised in medium-term credit in 1928.